Aashishk878/GemFlix/theory.md

     userSlice.js
     and then wrap the body inside the <Provider> <Body> <Provider/> in app.js(root)

-- As sooon as user signIn/signUp i want to update the Store/userSlice with that user information => we have to write the dipatch action in signIn & SignUp & signOut also => so we are going to use the utility provided by the firebase which is known as "onAuthStateChanged" API => this is called whenever the authentication state is changed (signIn signOut => this will called automatically )
+- As soon as user signIn/signUp i want to update the Store/userSlice with that user information => we have to write the dipatch action in signIn & SignUp & signOut also => so we are going to use the utility provided by the firebase which is known as "onAuthStateChanged" API => this is called whenever the authentication state is changed (signIn signOut => this will called automatically )

 - SignOut functionality
 - updated Profile
 - BugFix: Sign Up user displayName and profile picture update

 # Day-2
-- BugFix (routing Bugs => if the user is not logged in Redirect /browse to Login Page and vice-versa  => if i am login already then if i access /login it should redirect to /browse and same without login i should not acces /browse )
+- BugFix (routing Bugs => if the user is not logged in Redirect /browse to Login Page and vice-versa  => if i am login already then if i access /login it should redirect to /browse and same without login I should not access /browse )
 - unsubscribed to the onAuthStateChanged callback
 - Adding hardcoded value to the constant file
 - Register TMDB Api & create an app & get access token